owncloud/docs/docs/new-version-branch.md

 see step 3 in  https://github.com/owncloud/docs/blob/master/docs/new-version-branch.md

-Note, that the 10.x branch in this repo is already created, but the `latest` pointer on the web will be set to it automatically when the tag in core set.
+Note, that the 10.x branch in this repo is already created, but the `latest` pointer on the web will be set to it automatically when the tag in core is set.
 This means, that in the docs homepage, `latest` will point to 10.x-1 until the tag in core is set accordingly.
 When merging this PR, 10.x-2 will be dropped from the web but is available via pdf as usual.